-The water pipeline and fiber optic cable within the Alternative 3 (Option C) Corridor will be compatible with adjacent land uses because they will be buried at a depth sufficient to prevent interference with anticipated land uses.
-The Alternative 3 (Option C) Corridor is located in and adjacent to rural land use areas.
+The water pipeline and fiber optic cable within the Alternative 3 (Option C) Corridor and Alternative I-25 Crossing Corridor will be compatible with adjacent land uses because they will be buried at a depth sufficient to prevent interference with anticipated land uses.
+The Alternative 3 (Option C) Corridor and Alternative I-25 Crossing Corridor areis located in and adjacent to rural land use areas.
 Agricultural use within the permanent easement can continue after construction.
 The TWP is not anticipated to impact standard agricultural practices once the TWP is installed.
 Thornton will coordinate placement of the water pipeline and appurtenances, including bury depth, with individual property owners to minimize impacts to property operations.